RNLFoof/marvin-python/README.md

-# Sample code for Marvin CouchDB access via python.
+# (Fork of) Sample code for Marvin CouchDB access via python.

 This sample code require python3.